JoseHurtadoBaeza/Golang-AWS-ServerlessAPI/README.md

 - `POST /api/login`: Log in a user and receive a JWT cookie.
 - `GET /api/user`: Retrieve the authenticated user's information.
 - `POST /api/logout`: Log out the user by removing the JWT cookie.

-To deploy the API in AWS and everything works fine you need to build the executable using this command:

-GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o main main.go

-And later compress in a zip file for the AWS upload option in the Lambda function.